Bachelor of Music

 Admission Requirements:

-Students interested in applying are strongly encouraged to make an appointment with a composition faculty member, instructor of CMU112H1 or CMU113H1, or the Coordinator of the Division to discuss their portfolios early in the second semester.
+Students interested in applying are strongly encouraged to make an appointment with a composition faculty member, instructor of CMU112H1 or CMU113H1, or the Subdivisional Coordinator to discuss their portfolios early in the second semester.
 Admission into the Composition program is highly competitive, and is based on demonstrable achievement in Composition.

 Completion Requirements: